Robert-W/mern-kit/README.md

 ### Other
 Mern-kit uses `.babelrc` and `.eslintrc` for those services.
 Feel free to edit as you wish to add/remove features or change the linting rules.

-## Contributing
-Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) if interested in contributing.

-## Troubleshooting
-If you have questions specific to Docker, Mongo, Node, React, Webpack, or Redux.
-Consider posting your question on Stack Overflow, they have a lot of support already available for those topics.
-If you have questions on how any of those are used in this repo, don't hesitate to ask in the issues section.
-If you think you are experiencing a bug, please copy the [ISSUE_TEMPLATE.md](./ISSUE_TEMPLATE.md) and create an issue.

 ## Docker Tips
 Docker can take up some space quickly, and when errors happen, you sometimes get stuck with intermediate containers not being destroyed.
 Here are a couple of commands to help you see whats going on and clean up your machine.